Routes to turbulence in Taylor-Couette flow: Subcritical route to turbulence

 \subsection{Spiral turbulence and turbulent spots}

-Mallock \cite{Mallock1896} noted that in flows with stationary inner cylinder and rapid outer cylinder rotation, ``\emph{When the velocity approached that at which instability was liable to occur, it was interesting to notice how small a disturbance of the system was sufficient to change the entire character of the motion.
-A slight blow on the support which carried the apparatus, or a retardation for a few moments of the rotation of the outer cylinder, was almost sure to produce the effect.''} The flow patterns emerging from the transition consist of well-defined turbulent domains (spots) that evolve in an otherwise laminar background, as reported by Reynolds for pipe flow \cite{Reynolds1883}.
-Coles \cite{Coles1965} observed that individual spots sometimes spontaneously laminarised, but could also grow in size and sometime merge with other spots.
-He reported that under some conditions turbulent spots came together and formed a spiral band of turbulence that cork-screwed around the apparatus, see Fig.~\ref{fig:spirals}(a)--(b).
-The eminent physicist Richard Feyman, who was a Professor at Caltech at the same time as Coles, was intrigued by the origin of this surprisingly organised, but at the same time turbulent pattern, which he called ``\emph{barber-pole turbulence}'' \cite{Feyman1977}.
+For flows with stationary inner cylinder ($\Rei=\num{0}$) and rapid outer cylinder rotation Mallock~\cite{Mallock1896} noted already in 1896 that ``\emph{when the velocity approached that at which instability was liable to occur, it was interesting to notice how small a disturbance of the system was sufficient to change the entire character of the motion.
+A slight blow on the support which carried the apparatus, or a retardation for a few moments of the rotation of the outer cylinder, was almost sure to produce the effect.}'' The flow patterns emerging from this type of transition consist of well-defined turbulent domains (spots) that evolve in an otherwise laminar background, very similar to what Reynolds~\cite{Reynolds1883} reported for pipe flow.
+Coles~\cite{Coles1965} observed that individual spots sometimes spontaneously laminarised, but could also grow in size and sometimes merge with other spots.
+He reported that under some conditions turbulent spots came together and formed a spiral band of turbulence that cork-screwed around the apparatus, see Fig.~\ref{fig:spirals}(a)--(d).
+The eminent physicist Richard Feynman, who was a Professor at Caltech at the same time as Coles, was intrigued by the origin of this surprisingly organised, but at the same time turbulent pattern, which he called ``\emph{barber-pole turbulence}''~\cite{Feyman1977}.
+The emergence and death of spiral turbulence is demonstrated in Fig.~\ref{fig:spirals}(c)--(h) with snapshots from the experiments of Burin \& Czarnocki~\cite{Burin2012} for $\Rei=\num{0}$ and $\rratio=\num{0.97}$.

-The emergence of spiral turbulence is demonstrated in the second row of Fig.~\ref{fig:spirals}, which shows snapshots from the experiments of Burin \& Czarnocki \cite{Burin2012} in a system with a stationary inner cylinder and $\rratio=0.97$.
-In these snapshots and in the corresponding supplementary movie, laminar regions gradually appear as \Reo is decreased and lead to the formation of the laminar-turbulent spiral pattern, with one helicity dominating after an initial mixed-helicity phase.
-This transition process has been modelled as a long-wave instability of the turbulent flow \cite{prigent2002large}.
-As \Reo is further decreased, the spiral turbulence retains its form (although spirals of opposite helicity may appear), until it begins to progressively disintegrate into spots.
-These spots are sometimes elongated, in line with the spiral angle, and their boundary appears to propagate in this direction as well (see e.g., the video at $\Reo=\num{2100}$).
-Finally, the flow laminarises fully at sufficiently low $\Reo\approx 2000$.